mslonina/Mechanic/README.md

       return SUCCESS;
     }

 Each worker node will return such 1x3 array.
-The master node will receive these arrays and combine them into one result dataset.
+The master node will receive those arrays and combine them into one result dataset.
 We tell the Mechanic, that the output dataset should be suitable to be processed with Gnuplot PM3D (STORAGE_PM3D flag).
+The size of the output dataset in this case will be task_pool_size x 3.

-The second step is to create the TaskProcess() function, in which we will compute the state of the system:
+The second step is to create the `TaskProcess()` function, in which we will compute the state of the system:

     int TaskProcess(pool *p, task *t, setup *s) {
-      t->storage[0].data[0][0] = t->location[1]; // the horizontal position of the current task
+      t->storage[0].data[0][0] = t->location[1]; // the vertical position of the current task
-      t->storage[0].data[0][1] = t->location[0]; // the vertical position of the current task
+      t->storage[0].data[0][1] = t->location[0]; // the horizontal position of the current task
       t->storage[0].data[0][2] = t->tid; // task id represents the state of the system

       return SUCCESS;